-I like to keep a lot of projects going at once, but I also like my house to stay neat and orderly, and my lists help me accomplish both goals.
+I like to keep a lot of projects going at once, but I also like my house to stay neat and orderly.
+These time management and habit tracking printables help me accomplish both goals.
 I know I could technically survive without my lists, but I wouldn’t be nearly as functional or efficient without them.

 Making lists keeps me mindful

 I keep all the standard to-do lists: birthday and appointment calendars, gift ideas, weekly menus, things to pick up at the grocery store (although now that Walmart offers grocery pick-up, whenever I run out of something I just add it directly to my online cart instead of putting it on a shopping list).

 I also keep a record of the books I’ve read (or want to read), letters I’ve written (or need to write), crafts I’ve completed (or hope to start next), and lesson plans for my homeschooling.